Migratory species cross borders. Conservation strategies should, too.

 Duck Stamps, also known as Migratory Bird Hunting and Conservation Stamps, are postage stamps purchased by duck hunters and collectors alike.
 Their sales have generated $800 million to help fund more than 300 national wildlife refuges, including invaluable wetlands that help protect both natural and human resources

 The Duck Stamp program has been called “one of the most successful conservation programs ever initiated.”
-It’s also one example of the conservation solutions that University of Arizona researchers are studying through the EMIGRA project.
+It’s also one example of the conservation solutions that University of Arizona researchers are studying through the EMIGRA project, funded by the National Science Foundation.

 Led by Jonathan Derbridge, research scientist at the U of A’s School of Natural Resources and the Environment (SNRE), and Laura López-Hoffman, professor in SNRE and a research professor at the Udall Center for Studies in Public Policy, an interdisciplinary team of researchers across North America are working to better understand how migratory species are managed within and across international borders.